-Primarily, the Award Lead will undertake the role of your Academic Assessor.
+Primarily, the Award Lead will undertake the role of your Academic Mentor.
 In practice apprentices will be supported by a Practice Assessor.
 Tripartite meetings will be coordinated and facilitated four times per year with all parties present.
-The apprentice will have an important role in liaising closely with all partners in the programme.
+You will have an important role in liaising closely with all partners in the programme.